-As a compound lift that targets your lats and biceps, as well as various muscles in the upper back and shoulders, pull ups are one of the best back exercises out there.
+As a compound lift that targets your lats and biceps, as well as various muscle groups in the upper back and shoulders, pull ups are one of the best back exercises out there.

 However, they’re not an option for everyone.

-You want an entry-level alternative to the pull up.
-An exercise that works the same muscles, but one that you can actually do.
+You want some alternative exercises to the pull up.
+Alternative exercises that work the same muscle groups, but ones that you can actually do.

-If you’re not strong enough to do regular pull-ups, but you don’t have access to a lat pulldown machine, you can use a TRX suspension trainer to do the TRX pull up.
+If you’re not strong enough to do regular pull-ups, but you don’t have access to a cable machine, you can use a TRX suspension trainer to do the TRX pull up.